Last Updated on February 25, 2021 by Grow with Bovees

 Weeds it kills – while most of the best weed and feed products are formulated to kill several major types of weeds, some don’t so buy one that can help you control the weed you’re dealing with.

 Grass compatibility – just like weeds, some weed and feed can be used on both northern and southern lawns and certain types of grasses, whereas others are all-rounders, and can be used on most grass types.
+You could also consider products like Milorganite or Ironite.

 The ideal conditions to apply weed and feed is when you have a minimum of two inches of new growth, and when the weather is clear, with no rain forecast for at least a couple of days.